nerdalize/nerd/README.md

 314.38 MiB / 314.38 MiB [=============================] 100.00%

 # start a workload
-# we start 2 instances of the jrottenberg/ffmpeg container that work on the input dataset
+# we start 2 workers that use the jrottenberg/ffmpeg container to work on the input dataset
 $ nerd workload start jrottenberg/ffmpeg
     --instances 2
     --input-dataset d-96fac377